CIBC-Internal/python/Doc/library/locale.rst

 .. function:: getpreferredencoding(do_setlocale=True)

-   Return the encoding used for text data, according to user preferences.
+   Return the :term:`locale encoding` used for text data, according to user preferences.
 User preferences are expressed differently on different systems, and might not be available programmatically on some systems, so this function only returns a guess.

    On some systems, it is necessary to invoke :func:`setlocale` to obtain the user preferences, so this function is not thread-safe.
 If invoking setlocale is not necessary or desired, *do_setlocale* should be set to ``False``.

+   On Android or if the :ref:`Python UTF-8 Mode <utf8-mode>` is enabled, always return ``'UTF-8'``, the :term:`locale encoding` and the *do_setlocale* argument are ignored.

+   The :ref:`Python preinitialization <c-preinit>` configures the LC_CTYPE locale.
+See also the :term:`filesystem encoding and error handler`.

+   .. versionchanged:: 3.7
+      The function now always returns ``UTF-8`` on Android or if the :ref:`Python UTF-8 Mode <utf8-mode>` is enabled.

 .. function:: normalize(localename)